alphagov/govuk-infrastructure/terraform/deployments/govuk-test/README.md

-# GOV.UK Project

-This is the main GOV.UK project for spinning GOV.UK up.
-It calls all of the necessary modules to have a functioning environment up and running.
+# govuk-test root module

+This root module configures the GOV.UK Publishing test environment.

+The only thing that it should do is pass the settings for the test environment to the [`govuk`](../../modules/govuk) composition module.